Make a payment to extend your time to file and to pay

 - File a paper Form 4868 with a check.

-Please note that while an extension by itself eliminates the bigger “fail to file” penalty, it does not extend the time to pay.
-The “fail to pay” penalty will still apply, and interest will accumulate on any unpaid amount.
-Therefore, it is important to make sufficient payment with the extension to avoid penalties.
-You can always get back any overpayment when you file your return.
+Please note that while an extension by itself eliminates the larger “fail to file” penalty of 5% per month on the amount owed, it does not extend the time to pay.
+The “fail to pay” penalty, at 0.5% per month on the tax owed, will still apply, and interest will accrue on any unpaid amount.
+Therefore, it is important to make a sufficient payment with the extension to avoid penalties.
+Any overpayment can be refunded when you file your return - assuming, of course, before the United States files for bankruptcy.

 Now, the question is how to determine the amount you owe.
 To answer this question, I created a Google sheets document, Simply plug in your numbers, and boom, you will get your answer.